joshcrain/joshcrain.io/notes/2022/weeknote-11-2022.md

 ---
 title: Weeknote 11/2022
-tags: ['weeknotes']
+tags:
+  - weeknotes
+  - releaseNotes
 description: Favicons and a self-portrait illustration.
 date: 2022-03-10
 ---
 - I added a self-portrait illustration to the homepage.
 It's something that I wanted to do for some time.
 I created the illustration in Adobe Fresco using vector brushes.
 I manually edited the SVG in a text editor to apply custom properties to allow me to update the colors based on a users preference for light or dark mode.